 Painting

-This is a great go to for pretty much anyone with special needs.
+This is a great go-to for anyone with special needs.
 There are so many ways to enjoy painting and any skill level can participate.

 All you need is some non-toxic acrylic paint and a canvas or paper to get started.
 You can even use fingers, toes, or body to paint!
 Aside from the messy aspect painting is achievable for many.